Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 - **Suffix Management**: Customize folder names by appending or removing specified suffixes, providing better organization of processed files.
 - **Security and Compliance**: Ensure that logs are transferred securely, maintaining compliance with organizational security policies.
 - **Automated Post-Processing Cleanup**: Option to delete original files after successful processing to keep your storage organized and cost-efficient.
+- **Optional Encryption**: Enable AES encryption for files before uploading to any destination.

 ## Operational Sequence
 The tool operates in the following sequence: